thegooddocsproject/templates/how-to/about-how-to.md

 ### The Overview section

-Summarize what the reader will achieve by reading the explanation article.
+Summarize what the reader will achieve by reading the explanation article:

 * Are you writing for developers or for managers?
 * Are you writing for people who have a certain problem to solve?